Luxian/backup/README.md

 - a `sql` directory will be created inside $BACKUP_DIR and removed completely afterwards regardless if existed before or not
 - add a verbose mode to debug (even add a log into the final archive?)

+# Credits
+This script was inspired by [A Shell Script for a Complete WordPress Backup](http://theme.fm/a-shell-script-for-a-complete-wordpress-backup/) but modified heavily to work on OS X Sierra (special tar version) and to get the database password automatically from `wp-config.php`.